dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/end-to-end.md

 # tiller_enabled defines tiller service to allow to deploy k8s Helmpackages
 #
 # here is an example how to create a cluster
+# openstack coe cluster create test-cluster --keypair <name> --cluster-template <tmpl_name> <labels>
+# for example
 # openstack coe cluster create test-cluster --keypair cloud --cluster-template kubernetes-1.13.10-1 --labels cern_tag=qa --labels ingress_controller="nginx" --labels tiller_enabled=true --labels cern_enabled="true"

+# But the above template may not contain ALL labels we may want
-# but we'll create a cluster with standard templates
+# to use at the end, to solve this problem we'll create a cluster
+# with standard template

-# create your working area
+# To start, let's create your working area
 mkdir wdir
 cd wdir

-# first you should probably clone CMSKubernetes repository
+# you should probably clone CMSKubernetes repository
 git clone git@github.com:dmwm/CMSKubernetes.git

 # for this excercise we'll use httpgo application/service